Aliases for INSIG1 Gene

 GeneCards Summary for INSIG1 Gene

 INSIG1 (Insulin Induced Gene 1) is a Protein Coding gene.
-Among its related pathways are Regulation of Cholesterol Biosynthesis by SREBP (SREBF) and Metabolism.
+Diseases associated with INSIG1 include Dystonia, Dopa-Responsive, Due To Sepiapterin Reductase Deficiency and Congenital Hemidysplasia With Ichthyosiform Erythroderma And Limb Defects.
+Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and Metabolism.
 An important paralog of this gene is INSIG2.